flrnd/nextjs-typescript-starter/README.md

 ## About this boilerplate

-I stitched together the blog and typescript starters from vercel examples.
-Added few things like a responsive grid layout -see `styles/global.css`- with a header nav (programatically generated and also editable), pagination, few placeholder pages, among other things.
+I stitched together the blog and typescript starters from Vercel examples.
+Added few things like a responsive grid layout -see `styles/global.css`- with a header nav (programmatically generated and also editable), pagination, few placeholder pages, among other things.

 ## Customize